Anthony-Calderaro/mainstreet.finance/README.md

 3. To actively pursue our charitable cause, we will make intentional decisions which make it difficult for people who wish to use our tools for speculation or frequent trading -- which we define as buying and selling a security within a time frame such that they must pay ordinary rather than capital gains tax.
 This means we will not have live charts, quotes, or real-time data other than what is made at the moment a request is made.
 4. Evangelize and teach financial education.
 As the single most important factor in any learning endeavor is attention, we are therefore mission-bound to be anti-sponsorship, anti-advertisement, and anti-promotional.
 We do not collect user data, we do not sell query data, we do not provide advertising or business oppoprtunities for sponsorship.
 5. How we make money: We provide hosted solutions of all our open source tools, which can be accessed at a free tier and a premium tier.
 As our code is open source, we allow users to configure their own setups -->

+## scraping.js (1010 Bot)

+1010 is our bot which retrieves, scrubs, and processes new 10-Q and 10-Q filings as they are released.
+This process involves:

+1. Pulling the latest data from the SEC's EDGAR filings
+2. Scrubbing the data and formatting it for upload
+3. Pushing the data to our various databases
+4. Uploading the raw data for users to [export]()

+# Software Packages

+1. Puppeteer for searching EDGAR and pull the data
+2. Python in [Jupytr Notebooks]() for data science and API communication

+The puppeteer logic is held in `scraping.js` and is currently run manually as data is updated on the SEC's webpage

+# Todo:

+1. Automatically determine when new data is available from EDGAR
+2. Automatically run scraping.js in response to data updates